 If you or your representative plan to go to the High Court hearing, please call our helpline or write to us at the address given in section 8 quoting reference FM14, ideally before 6 February 2015.
-By informing us, we will be able to let you know about the exact timing and location of the hearing as well as any changes that may be made in relation to the hearing, for example a change of date.
+By informing us, we will be able to let you know about any changes that may be made in relation to the hearing, for example a change of time or date.
 We may also be able to deal directly with any concerns you have.